 With so much attention focused on processing ability, network bandwidth and storage IOPS, it is easy to overlook server memory availability and reliability.
 Processors are central to any server, but all of the workload's instructions and data are stored in memory.

 In today's virtualized data center, a single server may operate numerous virtual machines (VMs) where each VM exists as a file residing in memory.
 But as new servers hold more and faster memory to meet increased computing demands, the issue of memory reliability is gaining importance.
-IT staff must be aware of
+IT staff must be aware of memory failures and take advantage of server features designed to boost available memory.

 Understanding memory reliability problems